 I’ve been feeling a little sentimental lately.
-My little boy is going to be one years old in just a few weeks and I’m not sure where the time went.
+My little boy will be one year old in just a few weeks, and I’m not sure where the time went.
 It’s crazy thinking about those first few weeks home with him and what an adjustment it was.
 I had a really long and difficult labor and it took me a while to recover.
 The first two weeks home it seemed like we were constantly going to appointments.
 Pediatrician appointments for Elijah and doctor appointments for me.
 Not only did I not feel like cooking anything, I had no energy and was emotionally drained.
-I’m pretty sure breakfast cookies were the only reason I survived those first weeks!
+I’m sure breakfast cookies were the only reason I survived those first weeks!

 WHAT ARE BREAKFAST COOKIES?

-I like to think that breakfast cookies are cookies that are much healthier than regular cookies so we can eat them for breakfast 🙂 These breakfast cookies do contain some sugar but not nearly as much as a regular chocolate chip or sugar cookie.
-They are packed with healthy oats and different fillings and you can easily add in your own healthy additions, such as protein powder, spiralina powder, nuts and matcha powder.
+I like to think that breakfast cookies are much healthier than regular cookies, andtherefore suitable for breakfast!
+These breakfast cookies do contain some sugar, but not nearly as much as a regular chocolate-chip or sugar cookie.
+They are packed with healthy oats and different fillings, and you can easily add your own healthy additions, such as protein powder, spirulina powder, nuts, and matcha powder.

 HEALTHY BREAKFAST COOKIE INGREDIENTS

-For these Healthy Breakfast Cookies, I have one simple base recipe and then I add in different ingredients for each different flavor.
-Once you have the base recipe down you can make whatever flavors you like!
+For these Healthy Breakfast Cookies, I use one simple base recipe and add different ingredients for each flavor.
+Once you have the base recipe down, you can make whatever flavors you like!

-- Flour – I made these with gluten free all purpose flour.
-You could also regular AP flour, oat flour and almond flour.
-You may have to add a little more or less liquid if you switch up the kind of flour but they should still turn out!
+- Flour – I made these with gluten-free all-purpose flour.
+You could also use regular AP, oat, or almond flour.
+If you switch up the kind of flour, you may have to add a little more or less liquid, but they should still turn out!

 - Coconut Sugar – I used coconut sugar as one of the sweeteners in this recipe.
 You could also use brown sugar instead.

-- Pure Maple Syrup – I was making these vegan so I used maple syrup but honey could also be used.
+- Pure Maple Syrup – I made these vegan, so I used maple syrup, but honey could also be used.

-- Plant Based Milk – Any plant based milk will work (or even regular milk) I just recommend using a plain, unsweetened kind so you aren’t adding any extra sugar to the recipe.
+- Plant-Based Milk – Any plant-based milk will work (or even regular milk).
+I recommend using a plain, unsweetened kind so you don’t add any extra sugar to the recipe.

 - Vegan Egg Substitute – I used a flax egg for this recipe because flax is really good for you, but any vegan egg substitute would work.